The Nag Hammadi Library

 The core of the Laval team is formed of many researchers who are the heart of a network including several Canadians and foreign collaborators.
 About thirty Quebecers and foreign scholars will have contributed to the Laval project by the time it is finished.

-Founded in 1977 by professors Jacques É. Ménard of the Université des Sciences humaines de Strasbourg, and Hervé Gagné and Michel Roberge of Université Laval, the Bibliothèque copte de Nag Hammadi is currently under the direction of Louis Painchaud, Wolf-Peter Funk, and Paul-Hubert Poirier.
-In addition to the above-named, the editorial committee consists of Bernard Barc, Régine Charron, Jean-Pierre Mahé, Anne Pasquier, Michel Roberge, and John D. Turner.
-The collection is jointly published by Les Presses de l’Université Laval (Québec) and Les Éditions Peeters (Louvain-Paris).
+Founded in 1977 by professors Jacques É. Ménard of the Université des Sciences humaines de Strasbourg, and Hervé Gagné and Michel Roberge of Université Laval, the Bibliothèque copte de Nag Hammadi is currently under the direction of Eric Crégheur, with the collaboration of Wolf-Peter Funk, Louis Painchaud, and Paul-Hubert Poirier.
+In addition to the above-named, the editorial committee consists of Bernard Barc, Régine Charron, Jean-Pierre Mahé, Anne Pasquier, and Michel Roberge.
 It consists of three series: 1) “Textes,” 2) “Concordances,” and 3) “Études.”
+The collection was jointly published by Les Presses de l’Université Laval (Québec) and Les Éditions Peeters (Louvain-Paris) up to volume 38 of the "Textes" series, volume 7 of the "Concordance" series, and volume 9 of the "Études" series.
+For all further volumes, Peeters is the sole publisher.